 Do not mix memory manager calls.
-In other words, if the Acpi memory manager is used to allocate memory, do not free memory via the OS Services Layer (AcpiOsFree), via the C library (free), or directly call the host OS memory management primitives.
+In other words, if the ACPICA memory manager is used to allocate memory, do not free memory via the OS Services Layer (AcpiOsFree), via the C library (free), or directly call the host OS memory management primitives.
+The automatic buffer allocation mechanism that is used with ACPI_BUFFER and ACPI_ALLOCATE_BUFFER bypasses the local memory manager, thus AcpiOsFree should be used to free the allocated buffer.